davidbeesley/davidbeesley.github.io/docs/index.markdown

 💲 Entry Fee: $30

 Draft your deck with MTG Foundations cards and compete with fellow players.
 Test your skills in a friendly yet competitive environment.

 ---

-**Red Dragon Inn**
-📅 December 7 @ 4:00 pm
-📍 High Gear Hobby, 2160 West 4700 South, Taylorsville
-💲 Free

-Join us for a fun evening of Red Dragon Inn.
-This event is free, so bring your friends and enjoy a lively game session.

----